Legal Risk Stories

 Georgia appeals court fined a divorce lawyer after fake AI-like citations reached the order itself

 In Shahid v.
 Esaam, decided June 30, 2025, the Georgia Court of Appeals vacated part of a divorce-related order after finding that several cited authorities did not exist and others did not support the propositions claimed.
 The panel concluded the briefing showed the hallmarks of generative AI hallucination, fined attorney Diana Lynch $2,500, and sent the matter back to the trial court.
-What made the case stand out was not just a bad brief.
-The fake citations appeared to have made their way into the trial court's signed order.
+What made the case stand out ran deeper than a sloppy brief: the fake citations appeared to have made their way into the trial court's signed order.

 UK High Court warns lawyers after fake AI citations infected two cases